-Popular terms such as 'tax haven' and the more recent 'secrecy jurisdiction' - probably coined in the United States in the 1990s - are useful.
+Popular terms such as 'tax haven' and the more recent 'secrecy jurisdiction' - the latter term probably coined in the United States in the 1990s - are useful.
 These can be whole countries, dependencies of bigger countries, or even states within countries.
 We use the two terms interchangeably, depending on the context, and sometimes also loosely use the word 'offshore.'
 None is ideal, since none captures the full range of services that such places provide.

-Rather than say 'Country X is a secrecy jurisdiction,' however, we prefer to emphasise the concept of a secrecy spectrum.
+Rather than say 'Country X is a secrecy jurisdiction,' however, we prefer to emphasise the concept of a secrecy spectrum (see Chart 1 below).
 The question of whether a location is a secrecy jurisdiction or not is largely a question of degree, and we leave it to others to decide.

-This article does not offer hard-and fast definitions, but instead suggests ways to think about them.
+We do not offer hard-and fast definitions, but instead suggests ways to think about them.
 (A longer, more technical analysis by Richard Murphy complements this analysis.)